bghgary/glTF-Tools-for-Unity/README.md

 # glTF Tools for Unity

 *This project is no longer being maintained.
-Please Use the official [Khronos UnityGLTF repo](https://github.com/KhronosGroup/UnityGLTF).
+Please use the official [Khronos UnityGLTF repo](https://github.com/KhronosGroup/UnityGLTF).
 Use this repo only as reference or for testing purposes.*

 # Setup